Yernemm/Yernemm/README.md

 # Hi there!

 This is my personal GitHub that I mainly use to host various projects I'm working on.
-Mostly just hobby stuff so I don't document a lot of it (and I started using private repos for a lot of them!)
+Mostly just hobby stuff so I don't document most of it (and I started using private repos for a lot of them!)

 Here's what you'll likely find:
 * Node.js bots and electron apps